flooji/amplify-boilerplate/README.md

 **Concerning AWS Account Creation**:
 *For the registration, go to [AWS Portal Developer Registration](https://portal.aws.amazon.com/gp/aws/developer/registration).
 The **first year is free**, then the cost depend on the usage.*

 I used **Ionic with React** in this boilerplate project.
-I checked out React Native as well, but the support for React (and hence Ionic with React) in AWS Amplify seemed to me a bit better.
+I checked out React Native as well, but the support for ReactJS (and hence Ionic with React) in AWS Amplify seemed to me a bit better.

 ### Ionic Framework Installation
 Using Ionic is not a must, but it allows you to create a **native & Progressive Web App (PWA)** in one.
 To get started with Ionic check out the [**official Ionic website**](https://ionicframework.com/).